GlenDhingra/Kathak-Dance-Movement-Recognition-and-Correction-Using-Google-s-Mediapipe/README.md

 ![Output and Results Image](Images/Image4.jpg)

-- **Conclusion:** A summary of the project's achievements and potential future directions.

 **Contact:**

-If you have any questions, suggestions, or would like to collaborate on this project, please feel free to reach out to us:
+If you have any questions, suggestions, or would like to collaborate on this project, please feel free to reach out to me:

 - Email: glendhingra27@gmail.com